wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/work-with-external-data/includes/2-add-data-source.md

 | Subject              | "Subject of the email"|             |
 | Body                 | "Body of the email"   |              |

 An important concept to understand about data sources is that some data sources, such as SQL Server, utilize stored credentials that are shared by all users of the connector.
 Others, such as Microsoft Dataverse, SharePoint, and other Office 365 connectors, utilize the user's credentials.
-For example, every user who works with an app based on data in a SharePoint list needs the appropriate permissions in SharePoint to interact with that data.
+For example, every user who works with an app based on data in a list in Microsoft Lists needs the appropriate permissions in SharePoint to interact with that data.

 In the next unit of this module, you'll learn more about the gallery control and how to display your data.